February 2025 Nomination Deadlines

 Inclusive Excellence Award

-The Inclusive Excellence Award is provided annually by the Office for Inclusive Excellence and the Office of the Provost/Executive Vice President to recognize faculty and staff who support a culture of inclusive excellence exemplified by Colorado State University’s Principles of Community.
+The Inclusive Excellence Award is provided annually by the Office for Inclusive Excellence and the Office of the Provost and Executive Vice President to recognize faculty and staff who support a culture of inclusive excellence exemplified by Colorado State University’s Principles of Community.
 This award serves to highlight and reward faculty and staff who go above and beyond the standard expectations for employees with similar responsibilities.

 Jack E. Cermak Advising Award